 "Not salt-water boys," Sheldon cautioned, "but bush boys - leg belong him strong fella leg.
 Boy no savvee musket, no good.
 You bring 'm boy shoot musket strong fella."
+Sheldon sent for a gang-boss and told him to bring ten of the They were ten picked men that filed up on the veranda and stood in the glare of the lanterns.
 Their heavy, muscular legs advertised that they were bushmen.
-Each claimed long experience in bushfighting, most of them showed scars of bullet or spear-thrust in proof, and all were wild for a chance to break the humdrum monotony of plantation labour by going on a killing expedition.
-Killing was their natural vocation, not wood-cutting; and while they would not have ventured the Guadalcanal bush alone, with a white man like Sheldon behind them, and a white Mary such as they knew Joan to be, they could expect a safe and delightful time.
+Each claimed long experience in bush-fighting, most of them showed scars of bullet or spear-thrust in proof, and all were wild for a chance to break the humdrum monotony of plantation labour by going on a killing expedition.
+Killing was their natural vocation, not woodcutting; and while they would not have ventured the Guadalcanal bush alone, with a white man like Sheldon behind them, and a white Mary such as they knew Joan to be, they could expect a safe and delightful time.
 Besides, the great master had told them that the eight gigantic Tahitians were going along.
 The Poonga-Poonga volunteers stood with glistening eyes and grinning faces, naked save for their loin-cloths, and barbarously ornamented.
 Each wore a flat, turtle-shell ring suspended through his nose, and each carried a clay pipe in an ear-hole or thrust inside a beaded biceps armlet.
-A pair of magnificent boar tusks graced the chest of one.
-On the chest of another hung a huge disc of polished fossil clam-shell.
+A pair of magnificent boar huge disc of polished fossil clam-shell.